-Your Xiaomi, Redmi, or POCO phone can get stuck in recovery mode due to a faulty code in the software or an app.
-Additionally, there can be some viruses or malware which can cause prevent your phone from booting correctly.
+Your Xiaomi, Redmi, or POCO phone can get stuck in recovery mode due to faulty code in the software or an app.
+Additionally, there can be some viruses or malware that can prevent your phone from booting correctly.

-Apart from this, the MIUI device could have corrupt firmware, or a bug in the system, which crashes and makes the system restart to recovery mode and get stuck in it.
+Apart from this, the MIUI device could have corrupt firmware, or a bug in the system that causes crashes and makes the system restart to recovery mode, getting stuck in the process.
 Lastly, there might be some physical damage to your phone, due to which it is stuck in recovery mode.

-In today’s article, we have mentioned 4 methods that will help you fix your device without going to the service center.
+In today’s article, we have mentioned four methods that will help you fix your device without going to the service center.

 Let’s dive into the details!

 When your MIUI is stuck in recovery mode, the first thing to do is reboot your device.
-Rebooting your phone will help the software remove any bad data that might be a cause of it getting stuck.
-Furthermore, it frees memory from any app that is not working properly without affecting the running system.
+Rebooting your phone will help the software eliminate any bad data that might be causing it to get stuck.
+Furthermore, it frees memory from any app that is not working properly, without affecting the running system.

-Also, it will improve the overall performance of your device and solve issues related to glitches as it releases RAM.
-Therefore, rebooting your device could only do good.
-However, you need to make some changes in the reboot method that will help you get out of the recovery mode.
+Also, it will improve the overall performance of your device and solve issues related to glitches, as it releases RAM.
+Therefore, rebooting your device can only be beneficial.
+However, you need to make some changes in the reboot method to help you get out of recovery mode.
 Here’s how you can do it:

 - Power off your phone.

-- Press and hold the Power button and Volume Up button until the device’s logo appears on your screen.
+- Press and hold the Power and Volume Up buttons until the device’s logo appears on your screen.

-- After this, you will see 4 options; select Reboot by pressing the side button.
+- After this, you will see four options; select “Reboot” by pressing the side button.

 - You will then see the bunny logo on your screen.
 At this stage, continue pressing every button for around 10 minutes.